aherberg/aherberg.github.io/README.md

 # aaanders.design

-I'm a Product Designer in Seattle and currently a UX Design Intern at Heali.
+I'm a Product Designer in Seattle and currently a UX Designer at Knock CRM.
 I’m interested in designing experiences that help people focus more on what matters in their lives.
-I was previously a Product Design Intern at Savi.

 [Email](mailto:its.erik.anders@gmail.com "Email")
 [LinkedIn](https://www.linkedin.com/in/eaherberg/ "LinkedIn")